A global destination for trailblazing OEMs, researchers, and entrepreneurs — the mobility ecosystem flourishes in Ann Arbor!

 Startup and Business Acceleration Resources

-In addition to avenues for funding, SPARK initiatives promote mobility and advanced automotive initiatives in the region. a2Tech360, the annual weeklong series of events, features the region’s innovative companies and leaders.
-Attendees of the Ann Arbor Mobility Summit will hear from industry visionaries while the public can explore cutting-edge technologies being developed by Michigan-based companies on Mobility Row.
+In addition to avenues for funding, SPARK initiatives promote mobility and advanced automotive programs in the region. a2Tech360, the annual weeklong series of events, features the region’s innovative companies and leaders.
+Attendees of the annual event, Ann Arbor Mobility Summit will hear from industry visionaries.
 Finally, angel investors and venture capitalists can hear pitches from early stage startups during Invest360: Mobility.

 Automotive and Mobility Sector Report Highlights